Frankston South suburb profile

 Frankston South demographics

 Property ownership in Frankston South is predominantly stable, with 38.6% of homes owned outright and 44.5% owned with a mortgage.
-This reflects a community with deep roots and a commitment to long-term residence.
-The rental market is smaller, with only 16.9% of properties being rented, which may appeal to those seeking a more settled and community-focused environment.
+This reflects a community with a strong sense of permanence and investment in the area.
+The rental market is relatively small, with only 16.9% of properties being rented, which further underscores the suburb's appeal to those looking for long-term residency.
+With its blend of natural beauty, family-oriented lifestyle, and strong property ownership, Frankston South is a desirable location for those seeking a balanced and serene way of life.

 Frankston South infrastructure, key developments and investment opportunities